ellisonbg/py4science/book/whirlwind_tour.rst

 By default ``urlretrieve`` will create a temporary file somewhere on your system and download the file, so your location and file name will be different.
-We can inspect it in ipython.
+We can inspect the file contents in IPython.

 .. sourcecode:: ipython